dfirence/research-chrome/codelab-extensions/hello-world/README.md

 This extension covers the installation and structure of a chrome-extension project.

 # Functionality
-* It serves a popup html UI with 'HELLO WORLD'
+It serves a popup html UI with 'HELLO WORLD' and demonstrates:
-* It demonstrates how to use relative imports
+* how to use relative imports
-* It demonstrates how to import the CSS
+* how to import the CSS
+* how to import the popup.html
+* how to insert hyperlink with target="_blank" and leads to new tab to this repo